To understand the importance of key performance indicators, let’s recap Business Process Management main steps:

-- Establishing key performance indicators that determine if a process is running as desired or there are deviations to attend.
+- Firstly, establishing key performance indicators that determine if a process is running as desired or there are deviations to attend.

-- Defining indicators for different time periods.
-This divides the KPIs into two main groups: long-term indicators (one year back, six months back, etc.) or real time indicators (e.g. last hour, last day).
+- Secondly, defining indicators for different time periods.
+This divides the KPIs into two main groups: long-term indicators (one year back, six months back, etc.) or real-time indicators (e.g. last hour, last day).

-- Setting predefined values and acceptable ranges for each indicator.
+- Finally, setting predefined values and acceptable ranges for each indicator.
 If the results fall out of that range, something must be done.

 The analysis of processes is a major (often forgotten) step in process management, since it provides objective information (instead of personal perceptions) that helps identifying improvement opportunities within the organization.